 You will be surprised to see how many of these incident reports are filed with errors and mistakes that can easily be avoided if the person in charge of preparing the report knows what he is doing.
 While you prepare an accident report, keep in mind that this gives you a chance to understand what happened.
 This makes it more crucial to only add the true series of events with all the correct facts and figures.
 In the end, you should proofread the report in order o eliminate any typos or grammar mistakes.

 Include more Facts and Figures:

-When you are preparing an incident report especially if includes an injured employee, it is easy to get sentimental and take sides.
+When you are preparing an incident report, especially if includes an injured employee, it is easy to get sentimental and take sides.
 This is what you need to avoid.
 This report should portray both sides of the story without favoring any particular side.
-You just need to write about what actually happened, when it happened and how it happened.
-During report making, people who are directly involved in the incident will be interviewed as well the witnesses and the ones who reported the incident.
+You just need to write about what happened, when it happened, and how it happened.
+During report-making, people who are directly involved in the incident will be interviewed as well as the witnesses and the ones who reported the incident.
 There shouldn’t be any statements from those people but you should quote what you heard.

 Add Graphical Elements i.e. Photos and Videos: